uglyog/clientside-haml-js/README.markdown

     </script>
 ```

-* To compile the haml template into a Javascript function, call the haml.compileHaml function, providing it with the ID of the template.
+* To compile the haml template into a Javascript function, call the `haml.compileStringToJs` or `haml.compileHaml`
+functions, providing it with the haml contents or the ID of the haml template.

 ```javascript
     haml.compileHaml('simple')